-Missing teeth can lead to shifting of the adjacent teeth into the empty space which can cause alteration to your natural bite.
+Missing teeth can shift the adjacent teeth into the space, which can cause alteration to your natural bite.
 A bridge can prevent teeth from shifting and restore full chewing function, as well as improve appearance.

 Dentures are natural-looking replacements for missing teeth.
 Dentures can replace a few missing teeth (partial denture) or a full arch of missing teeth (full denture).
 Dentures are made to match the color and shape of the natural teeth.

 Both partial and full dentures restore appearance and function, which are altered when you have missing teeth.
 Dr. Hill enjoys working with patients in need of dentures to find their desired look and fit.
 He takes the time to listen to patients and create the outcome they hope for.

 To learn more about dentures in Madison, click here to request a consultation.

 No need to fear!
 Root canals may get a really bad rap, but they’re really not so bad–especially in the hands of the gentle and professional team at Madison Lakes Dental.
 A root canal is indicated

 when a tooth has become infected.
 The nerve and pulp of a tooth are in the center of the root and, when infected, must be removed and the space cleaned and sealed.

 Symptoms that may indicate that a root canal is a necessary include:

 - Spontaneous pain